Trusted

 Gert van Lagen, Technical Analyst: Twitter

-Besides hype cycles and risk management, long-term investors must also prioritize risk tolerance, a diversified trading strategy, and alignment with market sentiments before proceeding.
-However, we shall discuss the investing strategies associated with halving in a separate piece.
+Besides hype cycles and risk management, long-term investors must prioritize risk tolerance, a diversified trading strategy, and alignment with market sentiments before proceeding.

-You can understand Bitcoin’s halving cycles better with a few important indicators .
-While we shall discuss them at length during our investing piece related to halving, it is appropriate to take a closer look at a few.
-As an aspiring or even an experienced trader/investor, you should keep a closer eye on these indicators, especially around the halving points, to better ascertain the price moves and possibilities:
+We can better understand Bitcoin’s halving cycles with the help of a few important indicators.
+As an aspiring or even an experienced trader/investor, you should keep a closer eye on these indicators to better ascertain the price moves and possibilities:

 Stock-to-Flow

-Bitcoin S2F or Stock-to-Flow model furthers BTC’s scarcity narrative.
+Bitcoin S2F, or the Stock-to-Flow model, furthers BTC’s scarcity narrative.
 As halving is a supply-restricting implementation, the S2F model projects a price rise around the event.

 Hash Ribbons